DualSPHysics/DesignSPHysics/README.md

 To install DesignSPHysics you have 2 options: Using an installer (release version) or using a development build (git)

 ### Installing a release version
-To install a release version go to the download section of the [official webpage](http://design.sphysics.org) and download the appropiate binary.
+To install a release version go to the download section of the [official webpage](http://design.sphysics.org) and download the appropriate binary.

 Execute the installer (installer.exe on Windows and installer on GNU/Linux) to open the installer.
 Then press install and it will copy the needed scripts in FreeCAD's macro default folder.